7 Best Hostels in South America

 This hostel is located on a picture perfect beach, just meters from the water.
 The property boasts a beach bar, a slackline, a volleyball court, plus surfboard and snorkel rentals.

-- The included breakfast was the best I’ve had.
+The included breakfast was the best I’ve had.
 At any hostel.
 Ever.
 The menu changes daily and it is cooked to order.
 The best part is you can eat it while watching the waves roll in.
 (Note: breakfast may not be included in the price of the room any more.)

-- We stayed in a “dorm room” which had three beds but we were the only two the entire time.
+We stayed in a “dorm room” which had three beds but we were the only two the entire time.
 It was really nice having the room to ourselves, but it was pretty hot and stuffy.
-Also, at $20 per person each night, this was the most expensive accommodation during our entire three months.
+Also, at $20 per person each night (in 2014), this was the most expensive accommodation during our entire three months.
 That being said, it was a decent price for the infamously expensive Galapagos.

 Read about our incredible time in the Galapagos here.